 The butt of the knife is the end of the handle of a knife.
 The butt of a knife can have a cap on the end of it, or it can be a rounded edge.

 The tang of a knife is where the metal from the blade goes into the handle covering.
 There are full tangs and partial tangs, and false tangs.

 In the image above you can see that this is a full tang knife.
 Meaning that the metal runs all the way through the knife handle.
-Full tang knives are better because they have more strength and is considered better knife construction.
-Quality kitchen knives will usually have a full tang, unless it’s a partial tang for usage purposes.
+Full tang knives are better because they have more strength and are considered better knife construction.
+Quality kitchen knives will usually have a full tang unless it’s a partial tang for usage purposes.

 Parts of a Blade of a Knife

 The blade of the knife is more important than the knife’s handle, typically when you are looking at knives.
 The blade is a piece of steel that serves for cutting.
 It can be stamped or forged depending on the quality and the knife maker.
 The metal that is used is very important as well as its Rockwell Hardness Scale (RHS).
 The harder the knife the longer the knife can keep its edge.

 The heel of the knife is the widest part of the knife blade.
 It is typically connected to the bolster and is at the end of the blade closest to the handle.
 This part of the knife is wider and can be used to cut denser items like sweet potatoes and carrots.

 The spine is the top of the knife blade.
 Unless you have a double-edged blade the spine of the blade will be dull and thicker than the cutting edge.
 This is not a sharp part of the blade.